gcperk/skmoose/README.md

 catalogue.
 Uninhabitable areas are also estimated using a set of criteria.
 All spatial data is extracted on a per block area rather than an entire study area to improve efficiency of processing.
 Appendix A provides a full list of references and spatial queries.
-Once potenital habitat and inhabitable areas are compiled, total area of each are calculated to provide a means of stratifying moose survey blocks into catergories of Low, Medium and High.
+Once potential habitat and inhabitable areas are compiled, total area of each are calculated to provide a means of stratifying moose survey blocks into categories of Low, Medium and High.
 A table of all calculations is output for the user to review.

 ## Criteria for potential Moose habiat